1. Home

 • Your loan agreement should stipulate how you're supposed to repay your loan and what it will cost you overall.

-• The principal is the total amount you borrow.
+• Principal: The total amount you borrow

 Types of loans